Kristenkj/Demostore_Automation/README.md

 - Logger: For logging test execution details
 - Jenkins: For CI/CD
 - Faker: For generating fake data for testing
+- Random: For generating random emails and passwords

 ## Project Structure